 At one time, there were over 700 children enrolled at St. John's Catholic School.
-Now, total enrollment is a little over 120 in the pre-kindergarten through eighth grade school.
+Now, total enrollment hovers around 100 in the pre-kindergarten through eighth grade school.
 The teachers' dedication and the students' enthusiasm make the St. John's School a lively place.

 Children from Bath, Bowdoin, Bowdoinham, Brunswick, Durham, Freeport, Georgetown, Harpswell, Lisbon Falls, North Yarmouth, Topsham, and many others are passing through our doors.
 The blending of various locales and of Catholic and non-Catholic students has added a wonderful diversity to our school.

 St. John's Catholic School offers an academic curriculum in a values-oriented environment.
 The ministry of the school, faculty, and staff serves to support the family by assisting parents in the academic, social, and spiritual formation of their children.